Snowy peaks of Savoy

 Garlic (cloves) 2

-Tip: For a successful fondue, mix three cheeses (Beaufort, Comté, Savoie Emmental).
+Tip: For a successful fondue, mix three cheeses (Beaufort, Comté, Savoy Emmental).
 Consult our complete fondue guide.

 Mastering Ancestral Techniques

-Savoyard cuisine seems simple, but it relies on a precise science of products.
-Did you know that the melting temperature of cheese can transform a silky fondue into a block of rubber?
-Or that the secret to a perfect Tartiflette lies in the way the Reblochon is cut?
+Savoyard cuisine seems simple, but it relies on a precise science of ingredients.
+Did you know that the melting temperature of the cheese can transform a silky fondue into a block of rubber?
+Or that the secret to a perfect Tartiflette lies in how the Reblochon is cut?

 1